 In the Middleton case, Donald Middleton had been to the penitentiary four separate times before his ninth DWI.
 At the time of his ninth DWI conviction, Middleton still had a valid driver’s license.
 While driving under the influence of alcohol he also caused a collision with a minor child.

 Although the specific factors that influenced the life sentence, it is reasonable to presume the aforementioned factors influenced the judge’s ruling.

 Driving While Intoxicated is a serious offense.
 Not only do you risk the lives and safety of others, you can potentially face harsh criminal penalties.
 If you or a loved one has been charged with any DWI offense, including first DWI, second DWI, third DWI, repeat DWI or intoxication manslaughter, it is important to consult and experienced Tarrant County DWI defense attorney.

-The team of attorneys at Tarrant County based Gebhardt & Eppes, PLLC are former state prosecutors.
+The team of attorneys at Tarrant County based Gebhardt and Eppes, PLLC are former state prosecutors.
 They possess the skill and experience to build the strongest DWI defense on your behalf.
-Contact Gebhardt & Eppes, PLLC at (817) 502-3600 for a free initial consultation.
+Contact Gebhardt and Eppes, PLLC at (817) 502-3600 for a free initial consultation.